Get

 2. Do Not Overfeed

 All canine foods will have the required or suggested feeding amounts for the puppy’s age and weight.
-Keep in mind this is just a guide and some dogs might need more or less, and if ever in doubt, it’s important to work with your vet to ensure you’re feeding the appropriate amounts to avoid weight gain.
+Keep in mind this is just a guide and some dogs might need more or less, and if ever in doubt, it’s important to work with a vet to ensure you’re feeding the appropriate amounts to avoid weight gain.

 Ideally, puppies between 2 and 6 months old should be fed three meals daily, depending on the breed and size.
-However, your vet can help you determine how much and how often to feed your puppy.
+However, a vet can help you determine how much and how often to feed your puppy.

 3. Exercise Your Puppy With Caution